Skip to content

 *Based on 2022 statistics from the Hong Kong Cancer Registry.

-CT scans can also detect cancers in the bladder, kidneys, ovaries, stomach, and pancreas.
+CT scans can also detect cancers in the brain, bladder, kidneys, ovaries, stomach, liver and pancreas.

 Diagnosing Other Medical Conditions

-Beyond cancer, CT scans are widely used to diagnose a range of conditions, such as fractures, joint abnormalities, internal bleeding, infections, blood clots, heart disease, emphysema, and liver masses.
+Beyond cancer, CT scans are widely used to diagnose a range of conditions, such as fractures, joint abnormalities, internal bleeding, infections, blood clots, heart disease, emphysema, stroke and liver masses.
+It is also of proven value in accident and trauma-related injuries.

 CT Scan Costs in Hong Kong